I remember when radial keratotomy surgery became popular in the late ‘80s.

 After spending most of my day with the Laser Eye Institute family, I felt thoroughly educated and excited about possibly being a candidate myself.

 I hope you also have a chance to check out some of the new choices we have in eye health in Michigan.
-Subscribe to us at the Michigan Health Star Youtube channel and website for updates.
+Subscribe to us at the Health Media Star Youtube channel and website for updates.